2021 Grant Recipients

 About the Grant

-The 2021 Outdoor Theatre Pandemic Assistance Grant is intended for non-academic professional theatres with current/planned SETC organizational membership status.
-Funds may be used to support theatre operations related to reopening theatres and best practices for pandemic safety protocols including equipment, supplies, training, and/or other pandemic-related reopening expenses.View Guidelines
+The 2021 Outdoor Theatre Pandemic Assistance Grant was intended for non-academic professional theatres with current/planned SETC organizational membership status.
+Funds were to be used to support theatre operations related to reopening theatres and best practices for pandemic safety protocols including equipment, supplies, training, and/or other pandemic-related reopening expenses.View Guidelines

 Frequently Asked Questions